adriger/Tutorial_eurostar/fileignored.md

-this file will be ignored if its extension or name file is specified at .igonre
+This file is created to make you sin at .igonre